Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/application_lifecycle.md

 }
 ```

-The `OnPause()` method is called when application is suspended, but not killed.
+The `OnPause()` method is called when the application is suspended, but not killed.
 Then, it goes into the `Paused` state.
 To stop reading data from the `Accelerometer`, the `SensorAccelerometer.Stop()` method is used.
 Now, the application reduces resource usage.
 The main application window goes into the background now.
-The UI events are not received, but the data event handler have to be stopped manually:
+The UI events are not received, but the data event handler has to be stopped manually:

 ```csharp
 protected override void OnPause()